dojo/docs/developer/design/loader/edit1.rst

 Utility Functions
 =================

-Dojo’s AMD API includes a few utility functions:
+Dojo's AMD API includes a few utility functions:

+``require.toUrl`` converts a name that is prefixed by a module identifier to a URL by replacing the module identifier prefix with the path resolved by the normalization process.

 .. code-block :: javascript